 All the selected studies used a classical pre-test, training, post-test design.
 In three studies students were randomly assigned to experimental or control conditions (Kim, Ke, & Paek, 2017; Mavridis, Katmada, & Tsiatsos, 2017; Starkey, 2013), while in the other studies sample assignment was occurred at the class level.

 The duration of the intervention differed according to the studies from 1 to 28 weeks.
-Almost of the samples interacted with the video-game one or two sessions for week, whereas the students of four studies played four/five days for week (Chang, et al., 2016; Miller, & Robertson, 2010; 2011; Riconscente, 2013).
+Almost all of the samples interacted with the video-game one or two sessions for week, whereas the students of four studies played four/five days for week (Chang, et al., 2016; Miller, & Robertson, 2010; 2011; Riconscente, 2013).
 Sessions lasting between 20 and 45 minutes, with the exception of Hung et al. (2014) study, which had a learning activity of 240 minutes.

-In most of the experiment groups students had access to a personal computer to play educational games (e.g. Astra Eagle, DimensionM), while in few cases utilized a console (Nintendo DS Lite) or a app (see Table 2).
+In most of the experiment groups students had access to a personal computer to play educational games (e.g. Astra Eagle, DimensionM), while in few cases utilized a console (Nintendo DS Lite) or an app (see Table 2).

 Outcomes characteristics